par7133/Musicing/README.md

 Hello and welcome to Musicing!<br>

-Musicing is a light, simple, software on premise to build and own your blog by colorful cards.<br>
+Musicing is a light, simple, software on premise to build and own your music blog.<br>

 Musicing is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>